Estapearl/Optimizing-Renewal-Marketing-Campaign-Target/README.md

 Three measures were used to assess performance:

-- **Response Rate**
-  Used to understand how effectively different customer groups engaged with renewal campaigns, based on the proportion of customers within each segment who responded.
+- **Response Rate:** Used to understand how effectively different customer groups engaged with renewal campaigns, based on the proportion of customers within each segment who responded.

-- **Customer Score**
-  Used to rank individual customers based on observed behavior, including purchase activity, digital engagement, and past campaign participation.
+- **Customer Score:** Used to rank individual customers based on observed behavior, including purchase activity, digital engagement, and past campaign participation.
 Higher scores indicated customers with stronger likelihood to respond to renewal communications.

-- **Segment-Level Performance**
-  Used to compare response behavior across income bands and household types, enabling identification of segments that consistently showed higher or lower renewal engagement.
+- **Segment-Level Performance:** Used to compare response behavior across income bands and household types, enabling identification of segments that consistently showed higher or lower renewal engagement.

 Together, these measures provided a clear and consistent basis for interpreting results and prioritizing renewal campaign targeting.